Missing boatie: Police discover body at Lake Wakatipu

 He travelled several hundred metres from the slipway and then stopped in the middle of the lake.

-The boat was then found unattended and drifted near the Bayview area of Kelvin Heights on Sunday afternoon.
+The boat was then found unattended and drifting near the Bayview area of Kelvin Heights on Sunday afternoon.

 The Police National Dive Squad arrived in Queenstown on Tuesday morning and had been using sonar equipment to wade through the dark deep waters of the lake.